CommerceBlock Market Capitalization Hits $2.67 Million (CBT)

-CommerceBlock (CURRENCY:CBT) traded flat against the US dollar during the 1-day period ending at 10:00 AM E.T. on February 21st.
-Over the last seven days, CommerceBlock has traded flat against the US dollar.
-CommerceBlock has a market capitalization of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-One CommerceBlock coin can currently be bought for about $0.0153 or 0.00000064 BTC on popular cryptocurrency exchanges.
+CommerceBlock (CURRENCY:CBT) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM E.T. on February 26th.
+One CommerceBlock coin can currently be purchased for approximately $0.0153 or 0.00000064 BTC on popular exchanges.
+CommerceBlock has a total market capitalization of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
+During the last seven days, CommerceBlock has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.